CraigCraig-jpeg/C-Cmake/README.md

 now type in terminal cd
-then type cd /your name or the name/Dev2/maker
+then type cd /your name or the name/Dev2/maker next type in chmod +x script.sh && ./script.sh

-now run script.sh in the terminal it will prompt you for your name or the name and the name for the file you want to make
+the now running script.sh in the terminal: it will prompt you for your name or the name and the name for the file you want to make

 run it and DONE!